anton-seaice/Leaflet.PolarGraticule/README.md

 For <a href="https://anton-seaice.github.io/Leaflet.PolarGraticule/examples/arctic.html"> Arctic</a>

+## Installation

+If you are using npm:

+`npm install leaflet-polar-graticule`

+Otherwise, its available through unpkg.
+In your html, add:

+`<script src="https://unpkg.com/leaflet-polar-graticule@0.1.1/L.Graticule.min.js" integrity="sha256-qcx0lAi/Z5A1QY1n74v2fjE4BDRHtTMyJOcdsvbRudU=" crossorigin="anonymous"></script>`

 ## Advanced Use

 If you don't like how the labels are displayed, you can specify a custom display function.
+(See onEachFeature in [L.Graticule.js](L.Graticule.js))